Everything you need to know to travel to Kyrgyzstan, from the best things to do, places to visit, budgeting, travel itineraries and plenty more!

-Shashlik – One of the meals that defines the region – grilled meat kebabs.
+Shashlyk – One of the meals that define the region – grilled meat kebabs.
 Usually lamb, although chicken and beef can also be found here and there.
 Usually served with a scattering of red onions on a huge skewer.

 Manti – These steamed dumplings come in a variety of styles with fillings both meat and vegetarian options available.

 Samsa – More often than not they are wrapped in crispy, flaky pastry and have a taste similar to that of a cornish pasty (for those that know this delicious English snack).
 These can be found in restaurants, bazaars and from carts on the street.
 Like manti, they come in both meat and vegetarian varieties.

 Lagman – A thick noodle dish covered in vegetables and meat in a spicy, vinegary sauce.